-Parents are entitled to request a place for their child outside of their normal age group for example, if the child is gifted and talented or has experienced problems such as ill health.
-It is important for parents to note that they will have the opportunity and responsibility to provide whatever evidence they wish to support their request.
-Decisions on requests for admission outside the normal age group will be made based on the circumstances of each case and in the best interests of the child concerned.
+Parent(s)/carer(s) are entitled to request a place for their child outside of their normal age group for example, if the students is gifted and talented or has experienced problems such as ill health.
+It is important for parent(s)/carer(s) to note that they will have the opportunity and responsibility to provide whatever evidence they wish to support their request.
+Decisions on requests for admission outside the normal age group will be made based on the circumstances of each case and in the best interests of the student concerned.
 In accordance with the Academy Admissions Code, this will include taking account of:

-- Parents' views - Information about the child's academic, social and emotional development - Where relevant, their medical history and the views of a medical professional - Whether they have previously been educated out of their normal age group - Whether they may naturally have fallen into a lower age group if it were not for being born prematurely - The Headteacher's views
+- Parent(s)/carer(s)'s views - Information about the student's academic, social and emotional development - Where relevant, their medical history and the views of a medical professional - Whether they have previously been educated out of their normal age group - Whether they may naturally have fallen into a lower age group if it were not for being born prematurely - The Headteacher's views

-If applying during the normal admissions round, parents must apply for a place in the child's normal age group at the usual time.
-At the same time, parents may make their application for admission out of the normal age group.
-Wherever possible, requests for admission outside a child's normal age group will be processed as part of the main admissions round.
+If applying during the normal admissions round, parent(s)/carer(s) must apply for a place in the student's normal age group at the usual time.
+At the same time, parent(s)/carer(s) may make their application for admission out of the normal age group.
+Wherever possible, requests for admission outside a student's normal age group will be processed as part of the main admissions round.
 They will be considered on the basis of the admission arrangements laid out in this policy, including the oversubscription criteria.
-Applications will not be treated as a lower priority if parents have made a request for a child to be admitted outside the normal age group.
+Applications will not be treated as a lower priority if parent(s)/carer(s) have made a request for a student to be admitted outside the normal age group.

-Parents will be informed of the Academy's decision before April 16 and will always be informed of the reasons for any decision on the year group a child should be admitted to.
-Once informed of the Academy's decision, parents may withdraw their application for the normal age group if their application for deferment is agreed or decide to accept the offer of the normal age range if they are refused.
+Parent(s)/carer(s) will be informed of the Academy's decision before April 16 and will always be informed of the reasons for any decision on the year group a student should be admitted to.
+Once informed of the Academy's decision, parent(s)/carer(s) may withdraw their application for the normal age group if their application for deferment is agreed or decide to accept the offer of the normal age range if they are refused.
 Alternatively, they could refuse this offer and make an in-year application (see below).
-Parents do not have a right to appeal if they are offered a place at the Academy but it is not in their preferred age group.
+Parent(s)/carer(s) do not have a right to appeal if they are offered a place at the Academy but it is not in their preferred age group.